rishi-raj-jain/suplovers-astro/src/content/tours/en/muelle-viejo.md

 section_2:
   title: Muelle Viejo
   description: >
-    Experience the natural beauty of Coveñas with our Muelle Viejo Route paddle tour.
+    Experience the natural beauty of Coveñas with our Ruta Muelle Viejo tour.
-    This scenic 3.5-kilometer paddle near the beaches of Coveñas takes you to the remains of the old Ecopetrol pier.
-The pier is always populated by pelicans, seagulls, and other birds, making it a perfect spot for birdwatchers.
+    This beautiful 3.5 kilometer tour near the beaches of Coveñas takes you to the remains of the old Ecopetrol pier.
+The pier is always populated by pelicans, seagulls and other birds, making it a perfect place for birdwatchers.
   cost: 60,000 pesos

   highlights: